arafat717/nxt-lv-assignment-two/README.md

 }
 ```

-## Validation with Joi/Zod
+## Validation with Joi

-- Use Joi/zod to validate incoming data for user and order creation and updating operations.
+- Used Joi to validate incoming data for user and order creation and updating operations.
-- Ensure that the data adheres to the structure defined in the models.
+- the data adheres to the structure defined in the models.
-- Handle validation errors gracefully and provide meaningful error messages in the API responses.

-## Instruction

-1. **Coding Quality:**
-    - Write clean, modular, and well-organized code.
-    - Follow consistent naming conventions for variables, functions, and routes.
-    - Use meaningful names that reflect the purpose of variables and functions.
-    - Ensure that the code is readable.
-2. **Comments:**
-    - Try to provide inline comments to explain complex sections of code or logic.
-3. **API Endpoint Adherence:**
-    - Strictly follow the provided API endpoint structure and naming conventions.
-    - Ensure that the request and response formats match the specifications outlined in the assignment.
-4. **Validation and Error Handling:**
-    - Implement validation using Joi/zod for both user and order data.
-    - Handle validation errors gracefully and provide meaningful error messages in the API responses.
-    - Implement error handling for scenarios like user not found, validation errors.
-5. **Coding Tools and Libraries:**
-    - Avoid the use of AI tools or libraries for generating code.
-Write the code manually to demonstrate a clear understanding of the concepts.
-    - Utilize only the specified libraries like Express, Mongoose, Joi and avoid unnecessary dependencies.
-6. **Coding Style:**
-    - Consider using linting tools (e.g., ESLint) to enforce coding style and identify potential issues.
-    - Ensure there are at least 10 commits in your GitHub repository.

-***Not following the specified API endpoint structure, naming conventions, and other instructions will result in a deduction of marks.***

-### **Submission:**

-- Share the GitHub repository link and the live deployment link as part of your submission.
-- Include a README file with clear instructions on how to run the application locally.

-### **Deadline:**

-- 60 marks: November 24, 2023, 11:59 PM
-- 50 marks: November 25, 2023, 11:59 PM
-- 30 marks: After 25, November, 11.59PM